-The Program legislation allows counties to use any remaining conservation revenues for agricultural land preservation or conservation planning activities each year.
-Counties must also transfer any unencumbered revenue back to the state each year.
+The Program legislation allows counties to use any surplus in their conservation fund for agricultural land preservation or conservation planning activities.
+Counties must transfer any unutilized conservation funds back to the state.

-Table 3 shows the Program funding in 2022 and demonstrates that Carver County, with 50.1% of the total acres enrolled, pays the highest amount of conservation credit to Program participants, and draws the most amount from the state conservation fund to pay the outstanding tax credits balance.
-For payable taxes in 2022, Carver and Dakota counties drew funds from the state conservation fund to reimburse the county conservation credit paid to Program participants.
+Table 3 shows the Program funding in 2023 and demonstrates that Carver County, with 50.1% of the total acres enrolled, pays the highest amount of conservation credit to Program participants, and draws the most amount from the state conservation fund to pay the outstanding tax credits balance.
+For payable taxes in 2023, Carver and Dakota counties drew funds from the state conservation fund to reimburse the county conservation credit paid to Program participants.